davesnx/styled-ppx/documents/css-extraction.md

   never inspects the AST: the PPX writes the index directly into `[@@@css.bindings ...]`.
-Order is the one exception — it reruns the compiler's own free-module-name analysis (`Order.references`) on the harvested structure to decide dependency order, and derives a module name from each input filename to resolve those references to files (see Order above); it still never touches `CSS.make`.
+Order is the one exception — it reruns the compiler's own free-module-name analysis (`Order.references`) on the input's structure to decide dependency order, and derives a module name from each input filename to resolve those references to files (see Order above); it still never touches `CSS.make`.
 - **Runtime resolution of selectors via `var(--xyz)` indirection.**